-This paper is organized as follows: Section 2 provides some background on the Open Provenance Model, explaining some of key definitions that is used by the proposed method in order to create the action graph.
+This paper is organized as follows: Section 2 provides some background on the Open Provenance Model, explaining some of key definitions that are used by the proposed method in order to create the action graph.
 Section 3 presents the proposed framework to integrate provenance into games, explaining how the structure is organized and giving some examples to the game-provenance mapping.
 Section 4 presents a proof of concept usage of the proposed framework on the SDM game, pointing to the changes made in order to adapt it to support provenance.
 Finally, Section 6 presents the conclusions of this work and points out some future work.

 Provenance

 Provenance is well understood in the context of art or digital libraries, where it respectively refers to the documented history of an art object, or the documentation of processes in a digital object's life cycle.
-In 2006 at International Provenance and Annotation Workshop the participants were interested in the issues of data provenance, documentation, derivation and annotation.
-As a result, the Open Provenance Model [Moreau et al. 2011] was created from the Provenance Challenge that was held in that workshop.
+In 2006, at the International Provenance and Annotation Workshop, the participants were interested in the issues of data provenance, documentation, derivation and annotation.
+As a result, the Open Provenance Model (OPM) [Moreau et al. 2011] was created from the Provenance Challenge that was held in that workshop.

-The Open Provenance Model is a model of provenance that was designed to meet the following requirements [Moreau et al. 2011]:
+The Open Provenance Model is a proposed model of provenance that was designed to meet the following requirements [Moreau et al. 2011]:

 Allow provenance information to be exchanged between systems;